 How to Use the Fat-O-Meter Skinfold Caliper

-Prior to predicting the body composition of clients, you should know some things regarding getting the best results.
+Before predicting clients’ body composition, you should know some about getting the best results.

 Allow a lot of time for practice with the calipers, taking measures one at a time at the sites in an order of rotation.
 Check the test reliability after these are taken.